Workday/canvas-tokens/MAINTAINING.md

 ### Syncing with GitHub Actions

 Generally, you'll want to sync tokens with the [Tokens Studio Sync](https://github.com/Workday/canvas-tokens/actions/workflows/tokens-studio-sync.yml) action.
 It has everything configured to handle the sync.
-When you trigger the workflow, you'll want to run it from the `main` branch and choose which tokens you'd like to sync: `base`, `brand`, `system` or `all` (default).
+When you trigger the workflow, you'll choose the base branch (`main` is the default) for the pull request and which tokens you'd like to sync: `base`, `brand`, `system` or `all` (default).

 ### Syncing Manually